 Or was he the political painter of the 1940s?

 To try to understand Pablo Picasso, you have to look at him the way you look at one of his cubist portraits.
-Just as you often see both sides of a profile face in Cubism, in Picasso you have to see all sides of the painter at the same time.
+Just as you often see both sides of a profile face in Cubism, in Picasso you have to see all sides of the painting simultaneously.

 The Life of Pablo Picasso and Paintings